longpractice/linux_kernel_index/mm/z.md

 pointer to an array(one element each cpu) of per-CPU hot page lists(there used to be cold pages, but no longer in newer kernels).
 `per_cpu_pageset` holds one `per_cpu_pages`.

+it is setup by setup_zone_pageset in page_alloc.

+---
+` unsigned long	*pageblock_flags `

+each memory zone provides a special field that allows for tracking properties of page blocks with page_block_nr_pages pages, the bits are tightly packed into the unsigned longs, see `pageblock_flags` for details.

+Setting and getting the `pageblock_flags` are done with get_pfnblock_flags_mask and set_pfn_flags_mask in pageblock-flags.h.

+Actually the flags are stored starting from the higher bits inside one unsigned long.